NeuroTechX/ntx_slack_archive/eegdata.md

  >hope over to <#C08T2SENQ|devices> for specs and discussion of specs of a new 1 inch 8 chan eeg for arduino and raspberry pi <http://g.recordit.co/Q0xsLgfqvI.gif>

+8/27/2017 2:33 AM

+ **travjav** :

+ >Hey Community!
+Has anyone successfully applied machine learning to their data recently with the Ganglion ?
+What tech stack did you use?
+Hardware, Language, libraries etc.  I just created a pretty cool application with a React.js front end displaying the array of objects ( microvolts) by having the server running on my local machine and was using sockets to push the data to the front.
+I would like to make the site live connect the local backend with the server and display live data on the net!